 What should I do to avoid sunscreen allergy?

 If you have a sunscreen allergy the best way to avoid any problems is by avoiding all products that contain any of the substances that you have a sensitivity to.

-If you have a sunscreen allergy, physical blocking agents such as titanium dioxide and zinc oxide may be suitable.
+If you have a sunscreen allergy, metal oxide sunscreens such as titanium dioxide and zinc oxide may be suitable.
 These have not been reported to cause allergic contact dermatitis.
 Although cosmetically less pleasing, they have been proven to be safe and effective sunscreen agents.